jayeshmanani/machine-learning-algorithms/README.md

 # machine-learning-algorithms
 Here in this repo I have demonstrated the implementation of the various machine learning algorithms which are used which some examples.

+# 1. KNN Algorithm (K Nearest Neighbor algorithm)
+This is the algorithm which is lazy loading algorithm.
+Which is used for clustering the dataset based on nearest neighbours.
+K stands for instances we can use for clustering the particular value according to lowest distance from the instance.
+It will be also use for many other applications too.
+We can use it for classification task too.
+I have demonstated the classification task on IRIS dataset using the KNN algorithm.
+Step by step procedure was written in the colab notebook here --> https://github.com/jayeshmanani/machine-learning-algorithms/blob/master/1.KNN_Algorithm_For_IRIS_Dataset.ipynb
+You also can achieve the classification task using the same code.
+We can do a lot more using this algorithms. this also can be used in the recommendation engine too for recommending the similar items too.